-And here it is after the 8 weeks of the one room challenge!
+And here is the reveal after the 8 weeks of the One Room Challenge!

 My son spent the first 5 years of his life in Denver, CO and he has a special place in his heart for the mountains.
 I knew that I wanted to add the mountains into the room design and a wall mural was the perfect opportunity.
 When I checked out Rebel Walls, they had so many fantastic options!